jerrold110/EconoLens/DIAGRAMS.md

 ## Articles on substack

-I am in the process of writing articles that reflect my thought process in designing this system
+In the process of writing articles that reflect the design and thinking process.
+This section is incomplete

 Part 1 – Text summarisation in a RAG pipeline https://jerroldsworkshopandsymposium.substack.com/p/econolens-part-1-text-summarisation